 Individuals with anorexia tend to maintain their body weight lower than 85 percent of what is expected.
 The complications of anorexia are severe and can cause osteoporosis, insomnia and other symptoms.
 Eating disorders are reported to have the highest mortality rate of mental illness.

-The main sign of anorexia is severe weight loss, and the person usually talks about being overweight, body mass index (BMI) and other measures which are not real.
+The main sign of anorexia is severe weight loss, and the person usually talks about being overweight, body mass index (BMI) and other measures that are not real.
 Some physical and psychological signs of anorexia include:

-No cause has been identified by the scientists for anorexia.
+No cause has been identified by scientists for anorexia.
 It is believed that environmental, biological and psychological factors can cause it.
 However, some risk factors such as having a negative self-image, having had an anxiety disorder in childhood, perfectionism and other things can influence anorexia.
 30 to 50 percent of the people diagnosed with anorexia suffer from another mood disorder such as depression or anxiety.

 The benefits of marijuana for helping a person with some severe illness gaining weight have been tested in many different types of research.
-A study published in 2014 reported that marijuana may increase body mass as a result of having “the munchies” after using it.
+An NCBI study published in 2014 reported that marijuana may increase body mass as a result of having “the munchies” after using it.
 Patients with HIV/AIDS and/or cancer have had a weight gain after consuming marijuana.
 Concluding, the author said that “Alternatively, marijuana may genuinely be a regulatory compound, increasing weight in those with low weight, but not in those who are normal or overweight.”